lpsharcc/ReelerChat/README.md

-# FlyFishing
+# ReelChat
-A Flying Mod for for WEBFISHING using GDWeave
+It's reel!
+A proximity voice chat mod for WEBFISHING using GDWeave

 ## Installation (for the peeps)
 **Ensure to not accidentally download the zip from `Code`**